 For your departure, you are encouraged to allow at least three hours to check-in and clear security at the PGIA on peak days.
 US Authorities now require all passengers departing to the USA go through a secondary level of security screening which may delay you further.
 Plan accordingly, with your carrier’s check-in policy in mind, or risk missing your outbound flights.

 Overall 335 days of the year 2 hours is more than enough.
 However, there are those random 30 days that it will not be, such as a busy Saturday in March.
-There are popular annual travel times when Tropic is always extra busy at which ever airport you are flying out of.
+There are popular annual travel times when Tropic is always extra busy at whichever airport you are flying out of.
 This can generate minor delays to BZE and increased potential for long lineups at Philip Goldson International Airport check in.

-Tropic Air – Regular Procedures
+Tropic Air – Check In Procedures

 Tropic Air’s regular procedure for all domestic flights require check-in at least 30 minutes prior to departure.
 Their International flights require check-in at least one hour prior.

 Cancelling or changing tickets: All cancellation or ticket change requests must be made at least 24 hours prior to departure or will be subject to change and/or rebooking fees.

 Other useful information can also be found on Tropic’s travel info page.